fkia413/AMS-Individual-Project/README.md

 ## 8. Licensing

 I used VSCode for the code and SQLLite for database.
+I also used Jira for project management and Jenkins for running the web application.

 ## Contributors